rlexa/dd-flexbox/README.md

 ## Info

-Both directives can be used on same element.
-Directive's parameters can be mixed together in any order (and can be separated by spaces) e.g. `ddFlexbox="vycw"` denotes a vbox (`flex-direction: row;`) with items centered horizontally and auto-wrapping.
 Handles setting of flex based style parameters on the target element.
 Useful for layouting done directly in templates and generally separating layouting from visuals which can stay in CSS.
+Both directives can be used on same element.
+Directive's parameters can be mixed together in any order (and can be separated by spaces) e.g. `ddFlexbox="vycw"` denotes a vbox (`flex-direction: column;`) with items centered horizontally and with auto-wrapping.

 ## HowTo: Example of flexible layout with top menu, sidebar and auto-wrapping data view